-Your legal CV should be around two or three pages in length, and follow this general structure:
+Your legal CV should be around two pages in length, and follow this general structure:

-- Education and qualifications - Detail any professional memberships (e.g. the Law Society) or qualifications you possess, such as the Legal Practice Course (LPC).
-List your degree, A-levels and GCSEs; when discussing the former of these, mention the areas of law that you studied while at university and state your dissertation title.
+- Education and qualifications - Detail any professional memberships (e.g. the Law Society) or qualifications you possess, such as the Solicitors Qualifying Examination (SQE) or the Legal Practice Course (LPC).
+List your degree, A-levels and GCSEs; when discussing the former, mention the areas of law that you studied while at university and state your dissertation title.

-- Work experience - Chronologically profile your work history, including the organisation you worked for and its location, plus your job title and, if applicable, your practice areas.
+- Work experience - Profile your work history, including the organisation you worked for and its location, plus your job title and, if applicable, your practice areas.
 Describe your key tasks and responsibilities, paying close attention to the significant results of your actions.
-You could separate your work experience into different categories, such as legal, commercial and voluntary; use your law work experience to demonstrate your passion for a career in the field, and your part-time work to exhibit your transferable skills such as commercial awareness.
+You could separate your work experience into different categories, such as legal, commercial and voluntary.
+Use your law work experience to demonstrate your passion for a career in the field, and your part-time work to exhibit your transferable skills such as commercial awareness.

 For more advice on what abilities recruiters in the legal sector are looking for, see 7 skills for a successful law career.

 How do I fine tune my law CV?

 'Law firms receive thousands of applications.
 The best advice is to make it easy for the person reviewing your application by having clear sections with heading, including all of the relevant information so they don’t have to contact you for more detail,' explains Katherine.
 'Make sure that it is consistently formatted with a simple layout.
 Sell yourself, don't just say 'I worked for X firm as a Y.' Tell us what you actually did, the skills you developed and what you achieved.'